LDSSA/ds-prep-course/README.md

 As much as we try and have processes in place to prevent errors and bugs in the learning units some make it through to you.
-If the problem is not in the exercise notebook you can just pull the new version from the ds-prep-course repo and replace the file.
+If the problem is not in the exercise notebook you can just pull the new version from the ds-prep-course repo and replace the file on your ds-prep-workspace.
 The problem is if the correction is in the exercise notebook, you can't just replace the file because your work is there and you'll lose it!